 When there is inadequate clearing of the organism from the system, the organism tends to remain dormant in tissues or organs.
 If there are periods of physical or emotional stress and trauma, the virus begins to re-activate and replicate causing unusual tiredness or fatigue.
 This set of people can develop bigger problems leading to chronic illness in the future.
 Emerging research supports the idea that persistent underlying viral infection, especially from the Epstein-Barr Virus, is at the root of many chronic ailments in autoimmunity-SLE, MS, and other chronic illness.

 The uncleared viruses in the system might be noticeable by the immune system at times, which then decides to mount a war.
 However, the immune response may not be enough to mount a real attack on the invaders which as a result can instead cause inflammation.
 The slow ongoing inflammatory response leads to aggravation which can then affect muscles and joints.
 The individual may notice increasing ongoing fatigue at this time.
 A healthy person might even present with pain in certain already-injured joints and adhesions.
 In a chronically-ill person with existing conditions like autoimmunity, Fibromyalgia or Lyme Disease, will experience increased pain throughout the body including prior-injured joints.
+An Autoimmune disease doctor can help you investigate the cause of your inflammation and chart a path towards recovery.

 Our bodies also have compensatory mechanisms through adrenal and other hormones that allow for unnoticeable pain and fatigue for periods of time.
 As these compensatory mechanisms begin to be exhausted and fade…Boom!!
 Now there is sudden onset of pain.
 Mitochondrial damage from the virus can result in more fatigue and susceptibility to other infections.